florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

   - Archive:
     - Min storage retention: 180 days.
     - Redundancy conf: LRS, GRS, RA-GRS.
+    - Rehydration priority can be specify when asking for rehydration and specify at the blob level:
+      - Standard priority:
+        - Default option.
+        - Up to 15 hours to complete for objects > 10 GB.
+      - High priority:
+        - Additional cost.
+        - Complete in less then 1 hour for objects < 10 GB.
 - Blob lifecycle are based on if/then condition.
 - Snapshot are not replicated across region.
 - **Client-side encryption** allows user to protect data in transit by doing the encryption locally.
 - User delegate key is a key secured by Entra.
 - The Stored Access Policy is used to grant permissions on containers, and can be associated with SAS to restrict them.
+- Object storage replication
+  - Change feed on source account.
+  - Blob versioning on source and dest => This is why this functionality is not available with Hierarchical Namespace on DataLake.
+- Redundancy migration can need to perform a conversion in the redundancy panel before or after changing the SKU.

+## Storage Insights
+- Allows sorting
+  - Transactions
+  - Latency
+  - Errors
+  - Availability
+- Max 200 storage accounts displayed.
+- Cross subscription.

 # Virtual Machine
 - Only support 64 bits system.
+- Diagnostics Extension allows to collect application logs and performance from a Windows VM and put them in a storage account.
+- Encryption
+  - Can be performed with the machine running.
+  - Can target "OS", "DATA" or "All" disks.

 # Azure Backup
 - Contains Backup Center for managing all backups.